-- (2) Each individual certified as a mediator shall take the oath or affirmation prescribed by 28 U.S.C. § 453 and complete the training program provided by the Court before serving as a mediator. - (3) All mediators shall serve without compensation and be eligible for credit for probono service. - (d) Consideration of Mediation.
-In all civil cases eligible for mediation pursuant to paragraph (e), each party shall consider the use of mediation and shall report to the assigned Judge at the initial case management conference whether the party believes mediation may facilitate the resolution of the lawsuit.
-Judges are encouraged to note the availability of the mediation program on the pretrial scheduling order.
+(c) Consideration of Mediation In all civil cases eligible for mediation pursuant to paragraph (d), each party shall consider the use of mediation and shall report to the assigned Judge at the initial Rule 16(b) case management conference, or subsequently, whether the party believes mediation may facilitate the resolution of the lawsuit.
+Judges are encouraged to note the availability of the mediation program before, at, or after the initial Rule 16(b) case management conference.

-(e) Entry into the Program
+(d) Entry into the Program

-- (1) All civil cases other than social security, habeas corpus, tax, pro se prisoner civil rights and certain other pro se cases are eligible for mediation, whether assigned to Foley Square or White Plains. - (2) The Court may, by Administrative Order, direct that certain specified categories of cases shall automatically be submitted to the mediation program, unless the assigned District Judge or Magistrate Judge exempts a particular case. - (3) For all other cases, the assigned District Judge or Magistrate Judge may determine that a case is appropriate for mediation and may order that case to mediation, with or without the consent of the parties, either at or after the initial Rule 16(b) scheduling conference.
-Alternatively, the parties may notify the assigned Judge and the Mediation Supervisor at any time of their desire to mediate by filing a stipulation to that effect signed by counsel for all parties.
+- (1) All civil cases other than social security, habeas corpus, and tax cases are eligible for mediation, whether assigned to Manhattan or White Plains. - (2) The Board of Judges may, by Administrative Order, direct that certain specified categories of cases shall automatically be submitted to the mediation program.
+The assigned District Judge or Magistrate Judge may issue a written order exempting a particular case with or without the request of the parties. - (3) For all other cases, the assigned District Judge or Magistrate Judge may determine that a case is appropriate for mediation and may order that case to mediation, with or without the consent of the parties, before, at, or after the initial Rule 16(b) case management conference.
+Alternatively, the parties should notify the assigned Judge at any time of their desire to mediate.